Deep Learning for Clouds and Cloud Shadow Segmentation in Methane Satellite and Airborne Imaging Spectroscopy

 \textbf{Skip Connections}: To retain spatial information lost during downsampling, we employ skip connections that directly pass feature maps from the encoder stages to their corresponding decoder stages.
 These connections concatenate encoder features with upsampled decoder features along the channel dimension.
 For example, features from encoder stage 2 (16 channels) are concatenated with upsampled features from decoder stage 2 (16 channels), resulting in a 32-channel input to the following convolutional layers.
 This fusion of high-resolution spatial detail and abstract semantic information enables accurate boundary delineation and class prediction at the spatial sounding level.

-\textbf{Output Layer}: The final layer produces a tensor with dimensions $B \times K \times H \times W$, where $K$ is the number of classes.
-A softmax function is applied to generate a probability distribution over classes for each pixel:
+\textbf{Output Layer}: The final layer produces a tensor with dimensions $ K \times H \times W$, where $K$ is the number of classes.
+A softmax function is applied to generate a probability distribution over classes for each spatial sounding:

 This formulation allows the model to produce a dense segmentation mask with per-pixel class labels, suitable for hyperspectral semantic segmentation tasks.